mraniki/tt/README.md

 - More testing and code hardening

 ### V1.3
-- Simplify the Exchange search functions
-- Add Base currency at exchange variable (like USDT/USDC/BUSD or others)
-- Allow to start with DEX for initial start
-- Support DEFI DEX uniswap and dydx (to be tested)
+- Support DEFI DEX uniswapV3 and dydx (to be tested)
 - Support DEX limit order if supported like dydx

 ### v1.4